Graduate Program - Prospective Student Information

 - In addition to the Chemistry Department application, the Graduate School requires all student applicants to fill out the On-line Application for Admission.

 - Graduates of institutions in which the primary language is not English must provide results of the Test of English as a Foreign Language (TOEFL).
+The required minimum scores are: TOEFL IBT-100, IELTS-7.5

 - A student must submit an official transcript from each college or university that that he/she has attended.

 - A student must arrange for three letters of recommendation to be sent directly to the Department, preferably from individuals who can comment on the student's potential for success in graduate work and as a teaching assistant.
+Alternatively, the letters of recommendation can be submitted by the recommender through the on-line application system (access is given by the student applicant).

 - Applications are reviewed on a rolling basis.
 For full consideration, applications should be received by February 1.
 Applications will not be considered after March 1.
 Students must also apply to and be accepted by the MU Graduate School.